aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/insert-picture-in-word-document/_index.md

 The DocumentBuilder complements classes and methods available in the Aspose.Words Document Object Model (DOM) to simplify the most common document building tasks such as inserting text, tables, fields, and hyperlinks.

-The following code example demonstrates how to insert an image into a document at a specified position and size:
+The following code example shows how to insert an image into a document at a specified position and size:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Document-DocumentBuilderInsertImage-DocumentBuilderInsertFloatingImage.cs" >}}